Travesti (theatre): Women in male roles

 The practice of women performing en travesti in operas became increasingly common in the early 19th century as castrato singers went out of fashion and were replaced by mezzo-sopranos or contraltos in the young masculine roles.
 For example, the title role of Rossini's 1813 Tancredi was specifically written for a female singer.
+However, from the late 17th century onwards, the roles of young male lovers and heroes had often been entrusted, as an alternative to castrati, to sopranos or contraltos in travesti.
+An extreme case was the very character of Don Giovanni being performed by soprano Rosa Cardini in Eustachio Bambini's La pravità castigata, staged in Brno in 1734.
+And many a female singer specialized, albeit usually not exclusively, in performing breeches roles, including contraltos Vittoria Tesi, Maria Maddalena Pieri (e.g. in the title role in Vivaldi's Farnace) and Lucia Lancetti (e.g. in the title role in Vivaldi's Orlando Furioso), or sopranos Margherita Durastanti and Margherita Chimenti.

-However, travesti mezzo-sopranos had been used earlier by both Handel and Mozart, sometimes because a castrato was not available, or to portray a boy or very young man, such as Cherubino in The Marriage of Figaro.
-In 20th-century opera, composers continued to use women to sing the roles of young men, when they felt the mature tenor voice sounded wrong for the part.
+Further, travesti mezzo-sopranos had been used by both Handel and Mozart, to portray a boy or very young man, such as Sesto in Giulio Cesare and Cherubino in The Marriage of Figaro.
+In 20th-century opera (and beyond), composers continued to use women to sing the roles of young men, when they felt the mature tenor voice sounded wrong for the part.
 One notable example was Richard Strauss, who used a mezzo-soprano for Octavian in Der Rosenkavalier and the Composer in Ariadne auf Naxos.
+As recently as May 2025, in his opera Il nome della rosa, staged at La Scala in Milan, Francesco Filidei entrusted the role of young Benedictine novice Adso da Melk to mezzo-soprano Kate Lindsey, even though the part of papal inquisitor Bernardo Gui was also sung by another mezzo-soprano, Daniela Barcellona.

 From 1830 to 1850, female ballet dancers were increasingly seen in the corps de ballet portraying matadors, hussars, and cavaliers, and even as the prima ballerina's 'leading man', a practice which was to last well into the 20th century in France.
 Although both Fanny Elssler and her sister Thérèse danced travesti roles at the Paris Opera, Thérèse, who was very tall by the standards of the day, danced them more frequently, often partnering Fanny as her leading man.
 The French ballerina Eugénie Fiocre, who created the role of Franz in Coppélia, was particularly known for her travesti performances.